-Why 2-3 hours visit duration is ideal for solo trip: Allows time for the palace, gardens, audio tour, and museum at a relaxed pace.
+Why 1–2 hours visit duration is ideal for solo trip: Solo travelers can cover the palace, gardens, and museum at a relaxed pace.

 Visit the Exhibition & Storage Museum: